nitely/Spirit/README.md

 If you want to roll your own user app, your user model must inherit from `spirit.models.user.AbstractForumUser`.

-If you just want to extend the Spirit user model (adding new fields or methods), your model must inherit from `spirit.models.user.AbstractUser`.
+If you want to extend the Spirit user model (adding new fields or methods), your model must inherit from `spirit.models.user.AbstractUser`.

-If you just want to integrate Spirit user profile to your *existing* project and you are using the default Django user model, check out the [Spirit-User-Profile](https://github.com/nitely/Spirit-User-Profile) app.
+If you just want to integrate Spirit's user profile to your *existing* project and you are using the default Django's user model, check out the [Spirit-User-Profile](https://github.com/nitely/Spirit-User-Profile) app.

 ## Installing (Advanced)